 Why ask this survey question?

 What are church members’ impressions of your commitment to outreach programs?
-Volunteers want to feel these programs are priorities that have the church’s support.
+Volunteers want to feel that these programs are priorities that have the church’s support.

 Why ask this survey question?